-|Largest temple tank,Kamalalayam, Thiruvarur, TN,S.India-www.flickr.com|
+|Largest temple tank ,Kamalalayam, Thiruvarur, TN,S.India-www.flickr.com|

 |Kamalalayam temple tank,Tiruvarur. ,largest in India. camerabytes.wordpress.com|

-The sprawling Kamalalayam temple tank of Tiruvarur, a historical heartland of the Cholas, is part of the temple complex, but covers an additional area of 25 acres (100,000 m2) and is the largest of its kind in the country.
-The tank forms a distinct landmark in the middle of the busy town and the sight is just breath-taking and awesome.
+The sprawling ''Kamalalayam'' temple tank of Tiruvarur, a historical heartland of the Cholas, is part of the temple complex, but covers an additional area of 25 acres (100,000 m2) and is the largest of its kind in the country.
+The tank forms a distinct landmark in the middle of this busy town and the sight is just breath-taking and awesome.
 Visitors to this historical, semi rural and part modern town will never miss the tank and the vast sheet of water.

 One amazing aspect of this ancient tank, built several centuries ago, is the water will never go dry even if there has been continuous failure of rain and poor show of water in the rivers.
 Monsoon rainy seasons failed for three consecutive years, the river Cauvery was almost dry in this delta region in the past but the waters of Kamalalayam never went dry.
 The water tank gets replenished by numerous underground wells.

 The ancient legend has it the Goddess Kamalambika had a strong determination to marry Lord Thyagaraja, who was in perpetual penance, The Goddess' intense prayers, though remained unfulfilled, She kept praying to the lord.
 Local people say in Tamil, "kallu thaeer oodinaal, kaalai maadu paal kuduttha, Kamalalayam vadthi ponaal, Kamalambikaikku kalyanam" (if a stone chariot could run, if an ox could yield milk, if the Kamalalayam runs dry, only then will Kamalambika be married).
-This brings forth the uniqueness of 'Kamalalayam' , the temple tank and the careful planning by the builders of this temple.
+This brings forth the uniqueness of 'Kamalalayam', the temple tank and the careful planning by the builders of this temple.
 A shrine of Naganathar is located at the center of the tank..

 Now renovation is going on in the tank, located in the busy area of the town, without disturbing its heritage value as the embankments frequently get damaged for various reasons.

 In this temple complex all the nine Navagraha idols (celestial planets) are placed towards south in a straight line and the Navagraha shrine is in the northwest corner of first corridor (prakaram).
+All the Navagraghas (9 planets) were relieved of their curses when they prayed to Lord Shiva here.

 Other famous places of interest are Velankanni Church, Nagore Durgah and Subramanya (Murugan) temples at Sikkil and Ettukudi.
 All are located near the coastal town of Nagapatnam.